JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 end
 ```

-If we now call the `greet` function, we will get the `UndefVarError` error as can be seen below
+If we now call the `greet` function, we will get the `UndefVarError` error, as can be seen below.

 ```julia
 julia> greet()
 ERROR: UndefVarError: greet not defined
 ```

-In this case, we have to restart Julia and start with a fresh Julia session to get the latest functionality.
+In this case, we have to restart Julia and start with a new Julia session to get the latest functionality.

 ```julia
 julia> using ImageInspector